portfedh/100-days-of-code/log.md

 **Thoughts** Made another LeetCode practice problem.
 Did part of the second chapter of Headfirst Javascript.
 I wish I could learn this faster and skip to projects.

+## Day 98: December 8, 2022
+**Today's Progress**:  LeetCode Exercices (fail), Chapter 2 (End), Headfirst JavaScript.

+**Thoughts** Made another LeetCode practice problem.
+Couldnt solve it.
+After time was up, I studied the solution.
+It was very interesting, but not nearly as cool as when I get it by myself.
+I continued with JavaScrpt.
+Now that I understand python its much much easier, but i need to get used to the currly braces.